 Assumptions for the incidence of withdrawals, paid ups and premium dormancy are primarily based on investigations of the Branch's own historical experience.
 These rates are based upon the assessed global rate for each of the individual products (or product groups) and then, where appropriate, further adjusted for factors like duration, premium structure, smoker status, age attained or short-term market and business effects etc. Given the variety of influences affecting discontinuance for different product groups, the range of voluntary discontinuance rates across the Branch is extremely diverse.

-The assumptions for future rates of discontinuance of the major classes of life insurance contracts have been reviewed and are shown in the following table.
+The assumptions for future rates of discontinuance of the major classes of life insurance contracts have been reviewed.
+Discontinuance assumptions were changed from those assumed at 31 December 2017 for New Zealand retail risk and conventional portfolios.